gdsai4903/airbnb-dashboard/readme.md

 - **Geographical Analysis**: Visualize the distribution of Airbnb listings across different neighborhoods in Winnipeg.
 - **Pricing Insights**: Analyze the pricing trends of listings based on room type, property type, and location.
-- **Availability Trends**: Explore the availability of listings throughout the year.
 - **Review Analysis**: Gain insights into the number of reviews and review scores for different listings.
 - **Interactive Filters**: Use interactive filters to drill down into specific data points and customize the visualizations according to your needs.